 - Get feedback on your proposal to ensure that you are conveying your ideas clearly to an external reader.

 - The flip side of that coin is not writing enough, so be sure to provide sufficient information.
-If you have 10 pages and only use 5 to describe your study, the description of your previous experience or methodology may be lacking.
+If you have ten pages and only use five to describe your study, the description of your previous experience or methodology may be lacking.

 - Be realistic when assessing the work you can do while funded.
 If you propose more than what can be accomplished during the funding period, a reviewer will know you are not capable of judging reasonable research goals and will not recommend you for funding.

 - Send in your best work the first time.
 First impressions are lasting, and reviewers serve on review panels for years at a time.